deriv-com/deriv-app/WRITING TESTS.md

     ​    	You should install `jest` globally using following command

     ​			``` npm install jest@[CURRENT_VERSION_OF_JEST_IN_THE_ROOT_PACKAGE.JSON] -g ```

-#### Run tests from a specific package
+##### Run tests from a specific package
  Navigate to the related directory of package on the command line, then simply run one of the following commands:
     `jest` or `npx jest`
+    Please be informed with `collectCoverage` provided in the `jest.config.base.js` this command will generate coverage percentage in the directory that you are running the tests.

   * `setupTests.js`

     This configuration file helps to add some extra assets and tools to the jest framework in order to have better accessibility and tools for the test runner(`jest`).
     All of needed description are commented within the file it self.